monopole/mdrip/README.md

 The tool scans markdown for [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) immediately preceded by an HTML comment with embedded _@labels_ and extracts the labels and blocks.
-The code blocks can then be piped to an arbitrary interpreter.
-The labels are used for block selection and logging.
+The labels are used to _select_ blocks for further processing.

-If the code blocks are in bash syntax, and the tool is itself running in a bash shell, then piping `mdrip` output to `source /dev/stdin` is equivalent to a human copy/pasting all the code blocks to their shell prompt (the human's env vars may change).
-Pipe to `bash -e` to force an error on failure.
+If the code blocks are in bash syntax, and the tool is itself running in a bash shell, then piping `mdrip` output to `source /dev/stdin` is equivalent to a human copy/pasting code blocks to their own shell prompt.
+In this scenario, an error in block _N_ will not stop execution of block _N+1_.
+To instead stop on error, pipe the output to `bash -e`.

-Alternatively, the tool can run extracted code in a bash subshell with customizable parsing of the subshell's stdout and stderr, allowing reporting like _block 'nesbit' from script 'foo' in file 'bar' failed with error 'baz'_.
+Alternatively, the tool can run extracted code in a bash subshell with customizable parsing of the subshell's stdout and stderr, allowing reporting like _block 'foo' from file 'bar' failed with error 'baz'_.
 This behavior facilitates adding tutorial coverage to regression test frameworks.

 ## Details